awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 Amazon RDS monitors the replication status of your Read Replicas and updates the `Replication State` field of the Read Replica instance to `Error` if replication stops for any reason\.
 An example might be if DML queries run on your Read Replica conflict with the updates made on the source DB instance\.

 You can review the details of the associated error thrown by the MySQL engine by viewing the `Replication Error` field\.
 Events that indicate the status of the Read Replica are also generated, including [RDS-EVENT-0045](USER_Events.md#RDS-EVENT-0045), [RDS-EVENT-0046](USER_Events.md#RDS-EVENT-0046), and [RDS-EVENT-0047](USER_Events.md#RDS-EVENT-0047)\.
 For more information about events and subscribing to events, see [Using Amazon RDS Event Notification](USER_Events.md)\.
-If a MySQL error message is returned, review the error number in the [ MySQL error message documentation](http://dev.mysql.com/doc/refman/5.5/en/error-messages-server.html)\.
+If a MySQL error message is returned, review the error number in the [MySQL error message documentation](https://dev.mysql.com/doc/refman/8.0/en/server-error-reference.html)\.

 One common issue that can cause replication errors is when the value for the `max_allowed_packet` parameter for a Read Replica is less than the `max_allowed_packet` parameter for the source DB instance\.
-The `max_allowed_packet` parameter is a custom parameter that you can set in a DB parameter group that is used to specify the maximum size of DML code that can be executed on the database\.
-In some cases, the `max_allowed_packet` parameter value in the DB parameter group associated with a source DB instance is smaller than the `max_allowed_packet` parameter value in the DB parameter group associated with the source's Read Replica\.
-In these cases, the replication process can throw an error \(Packet bigger than 'max\_allowed\_packet' bytes\) and stop replication\.
-You can fix the error by having the source and Read Replica use DB parameter groups with the same `max_allowed_packet` parameter values\.
+The `max_allowed_packet` parameter is a custom parameter that you can set in a DB parameter group\.
+You use `max_allowed_packet` to specify the maximum size of DML code that can be executed on the database\.
+In some cases, the `max_allowed_packet` value in the DB parameter group associated with a source DB instance is smaller than the `max_allowed_packet` value in the DB parameter group associated with the source's Read Replica\.
+In these cases, the replication process can throw the error `Packet bigger than 'max_allowed_packet' bytes` and stop replication\.
+To fix the error, have the source and Read Replica use DB parameter groups with the same `max_allowed_packet` parameter values\.

 Other common situations that can cause replication errors include the following:
 + Writing to tables on a Read Replica\.
-If you are creating indexes on a Read Replica that are different from the indexes on the source DB instance, you must have the `read_only` parameter set to `0` to create the indexes\.
-If you are writing to tables on the Read Replica, it might break replication if the read replica becomes incompatible with the source DB instance\.
-After you've performed maintenance tasks on the Read Replica, we recommend that you set the `read_only` parameter back to `1`\.
+In some cases, you might create indexes on a Read Replica that are different from the indexes on the source DB instance\.
+If you do, set the `read_only` parameter to `0` to create the indexes\.
+If you write to tables on the Read Replica, it might break replication if the Read Replica becomes incompatible with the source DB instance\.
+After you perform maintenance tasks on the Read Replica, we recommend that you set the `read_only` parameter back to `1`\.
 +  Using a non\-transactional storage engine such as MyISAM\.
 Read replicas require a transactional storage engine\.
 Replication is only supported for the InnoDB storage engine on MySQL\.
 +  Using unsafe nondeterministic queries such as `SYSDATE()`\.
 For more information, see [Determination of Safe and Unsafe Statements in Binary Logging](http://dev.mysql.com/doc/refman/5.5/en/replication-rbr-safe-unsafe.html)\.

 If you decide that you can safely skip an error, you can follow the steps described in the section [Skipping the Current Replication Error](Appendix.MySQL.CommonDBATasks.md#Appendix.MySQL.CommonDBATasks.SkipError)\.
-Otherwise, you can delete the Read Replica and create an instance using the same DB instance identifier so that the endpoint remains the same as that of your old Read Replica\.
+Otherwise, you can first delete the Read Replica\.
+Then you create an instance using the same DB instance identifier so that the endpoint remains the same as that of your old Read Replica\.
 If a replication error is fixed, the `Replication State` changes to *replicating*\.